TechCavern/WaveTact/README.md

 Permissions
 ===========
 - By default, everyone is given their permissions based on channel status.
 Voiced is representative of trusted
-- Authentication can be done with NickServ, WaveTact's own authentication system or Nick.
+- Authentication can be done with NickServ, WaveTact's own authentication system or Hostmask.
 NickServ authentication has been tested with Anope and Atheme.
 Others can work, but its not guranteed.

 PermLevels
 ==========